AOEpeople/TYPO3-Update-Refindex/README.md

 	or you want to update the tables via scheduler-task.
 If any of these reasons is your intention, then this extension is right for you!

 2. How to configure this extension?
-    * create BE-user named '_cli_scheduler' (the BE-user doesn't must have any access rights)
+    * create BE-user named '_cli_scheduler' (the BE-user doesn't have any access rights)
 	* Go to the BE-module 'Scheduler'
 	* Add a new scheduler-task:
 	    * Choose the Class 'Update Refindex of TYPO3 [update_refindex]'